Teaching Students to Create an Online Personal Branding Strategy: Personal Brand Exercise for Students

 An Assignment and Spreadsheet for Teaching Students to Track Social Media Metrics in my Social Media Class (Post 1 of 2)

-In the social media education community, there has been a lot of discussion about teaching social media metrics and analytics to students.
-This has been a challenge and frustration for myself and many others.
-Access to industry tools is cost prohibitive for many universities, making it difficult for us as educators to prepare our students for this aspect of their careers.
+This post may contain affiliate links.
+Please read my disclosure for details.
+Thinking About How We Teach Social Media Metrics and Analytics In the social media education community, there has been a lot of discussion about teaching social media metrics and analytics to students.
+This has been a challenge and frustration for myself and many […]

 Continue reading An Assignment and Spreadsheet for Teaching Students to Track Social Media Metrics in my Social Media Class (Post 1 of 2)